 The Coronavirus is a serious challenge that government and the public must confront.
 It will require a major government effort to fight it.
 But, we cannot let it destroy our system of government and commerce.

+A summary of the major federal laws enacted relating to the coronavirus follows.
 On March 18th, President Trump signed into law the Families First Coronavirus Response Act.
 A one-page summary is here: Summary of Families First Coronavirus Response Act (PDF) On March 27th, President Trump signed into law the Coronavirus Aid, Relief, and Economic Security Act.
 A one-page summary of the forgivable loans provisions applicable to businesses with 500 or less employees is here: Summary of Forgivable Loans Provisions of the CARES Act (PDF) A one-page summary of the unemployment provisions is here: Summary of Unemployment Provisions of the CARES Act (PDF) A one-page summary of the tax provisions is here: Summary of Major Tax Provisions of the CARES Act (PDF)

-We have “flattened the curve.”
-Many are now working from home.
 The attached letter to the editor supplies my ideas on how to get sports going.
 Letter to the Editor on Sports and Coronavirus Apr 26 2020 (PDF) The attached letter to the editor summarizes my beliefs on re-opening etc. as of May 1, 2020.
 Letter to the editor of the AJC May 6 2020 (PDF) The following attachment supplies my beliefs as of July 2020 on how the need for protection of employees and employers should be handled: Letter to editor of AJC Jul 21 2020

 A significant targeted approach to the problem should be made that encourages returning to work when safe to do so.
 My beliefs as to how best to handle as of July 20, 2020 follow: Press release re next bailout July 2020 The CARES Act wasted too much money.
 Press Release, April 4, 2020 GA U.S. Senate Candidate Buckley Says Cares Act Is Poorly Crafted and Financially Irresponsible The following two April 23, 2020 articles from the Wall Street Journal are consistent with the press release.
 WSJ articles on CARES Act Apr 23 2020 (PDF) Most workers have received more pay laid off, making economic recovery more difficult.
 Coronavirus Relief Often Pays Workers More Than Work WSJ Apr 28 2020 (PDF) Banks were largely put in charge of the Paycheck Protection Program (PPP).
 They have preferred larger customers with larger loan requests, because their commission generally increases as the loan amount increases.
 If the PPP is continued, this problem needs to be rectified (perhaps by paying a fixed amount per loan).
 It is the job of a U.S. Senator to prevent such bad provisions from being included in legislation.